-More than 76,000 people in Ontario live in long-term care homes, many of them with complex health conditions requiring specialized 24 hour care.
-To help residents stay as healthy and independent as possible, long-term care homes offer a wide range of care and services, including nursing care, medical treatment, physiotherapy and rehabilitation, special diets, and recreation therapy.
-They help residents live in dignity, security, safety and comfort.
+Tens of thousands of Ontarians live in long-term care homes, many of whom have complex health conditions that require specialized 24-hour care.
+Long-term care homes offer a wide range of care and services, including nursing care, medical treatment and physiotherapy.

 Explore the Results

 Select between 5 individual attributes of quality and by health topic

 Search by health topic, by home or by city

 At the provincial level, we report on 11 indicators related to the quality of our long-term care system: wait times, incontinence, activities of daily living, cognitive function, pain, falls, pressure ulcers, restraint use, medication safety, health human resources and infection rates.